fedeth/toy-robot/README.md

 ## Flow
 - A new game is initialized with a reader, a tabletop and a Robot class.
 - The game instantiates a new robot, and ask the command reader for the next instruction.
 (A)
-- The robot check if it can execute the instruction and eventually ask tabletop if the new position is allowed.(B)
+- The robot checks if it can execute the instruction and eventually ask tabletop if the new position is allowed.(B)
 - Tabletop replies with a boolean answer.
 (C)
 - The robot asks the internal state to read/update the internal state.
 (D)